Christina5P/Dicegame/README.md

 This is a resubmission of my PP2 project.
 I decided to start over with a new repository and the codes from start.
-That was very educational for me, since I got repeat and could see the project whith "new eyes" I used the same idea and base and just changed some styling, focus on comsistent code and cover up any chance to missunderstand the game.
+That was very educational for me, since I got repeat and could see the project whith "new eyes" <br>
+I used the same idea of project and base and just changed some styling.
+Focus has been on consistent code and cover up any chance for user to missunderstand the game.
-I renamed it to Dicegame instead my old repository:https://github.com/Christina5P/are-you-a-dice-player
+I renamed it to Dicegame instead my old repository: https://github.com/Christina5P/are-you-a-dice-player

+## Acknowledgement

+As my first project, I have been supported from my mentor and studyfellows and friends.